Yax Nuun Ahiin I: Tomb

-The tomb of Yax Nuun Ayiin I, known as "Burial 10", was discovered by University of Pennsylvania archaeologists in the 1950s.
+The tomb of Yax Nuun Ahiin I, known as "Burial 10", was discovered by University of Pennsylvania archaeologists in the 1950s.
 It was found deep within a temple built at the foot of the North Acropolis and represents one of the most spectacular and complete Mayan burials yet discovered.
 The ruler's body had been placed on a wooden funerary bier surrounded by the bodies of at least nine sacrificed youths ranging in age from about six years old to young adulthood.
 At least one of the sacrificial victims appears to have died inside the funerary chamber.
 A headless crocodile was also interred with the dead ruler, probably alluding to his name.

 Numerous offerings were deposited around the chamber, including pottery vessels decorated with Mexican motifs and images of Mexican deities.
 Among the artefacts were a Maya-style censer in the shape of an elderly deity seated on a stool made from human long bones, turtle carapaces that had been arranged to form a kind of xylophone and a jade ornament in the form of a curl-snouted crocodile.